kashishpadhiar11/Speech-Segmentation-Toolkit/README.md

-# Voice Activity Detection (VAD) with Energy Thresholding and Signal Framing
+# Speech Segmentation Toolkit: Voice Activity & Silence Detection in Audio

-This notebook implements a simple yet effective Voice Activity Detection (VAD) system using basic signal processing techniques.
-It processes audio files to identify segments containing speech by applying energy thresholding on framed signals.
-The notebook includes functionalities to:
-- Load and preprocess .wav audio files
-- Segment audio using short-time framing
-- Compute energy levels for each frame
-- Identify speech frames based on energy thresholds
+This project provides a practical toolkit for segmenting speech and silence within audio files using signal processing techniques.
+It includes:
+- Voice Activity Detection (VAD): Uses short-time energy thresholding to identify active speech segments in .wav audio.
+- Silence Detection: Implements silence period identification by analyzing low-energy frames or gaps between speech bursts.
-- Visualize detected speech segments against the original waveform
+- Visualization: Clear waveform visualizations showing detected speech and silence boundaries.
+- Modular Structure: Functions are written for reusability and can be easily integrated into real-time speech processing pipelines or preprocessing stages for ASR (Automatic Speech Recognition) systems.